What does it take to raise backyard chickens?

 - Chickens can carry Salmonella.
 Chickens have the potential of carrying Salmonella germs in their droppings and on their feathers, feet, and beaks.
 It’s important to wash your hands after handling chickens or touching places where they live to avoid the risk of illness.

 - Chickens require health care.
-Chickens can get sick or injured just like your other pets or farm animals, and may require professional pet care.
-You can also treat chickens yourself through quality research or expert advice.
+Just like other pets or farm animals, chickens can get sick or injured, which may require professional pet care.
 The most common chicken illnesses include poultry bumblefoot, a prolapsed vent, mites, and respiratory problems.

 - Chickens do grow old and die.
 As they grow older (the lifespan is generally 8 to 10 years), egg production decreases and you will need to continue caring for them responsibly, or decide whether or not to use the chicken for meat production.
 (Generally peak egg production will start when the chicken is 1 year old and last for 2 to 3 years)